connected-digital-energy-meter/cdem_docs/docs/06_configuration/README.md

 * Period

     The kit will periodicaly read the data from the P1 port and publish it to your MQTT broker.
 The lenght of that period [seconds] can be set with this configuration.

-## Configuration wizard

-First the Configuration wizard wil ask you for the Wifi SSID and password so it can connect to internet via your wifi.

-Next you will be asked if you want to use dhcp or not.
-Depending on your answer, you will be asked for a static IP adress, subnet mask and default gateway for your network communication.

-Once the internet communication is configured you will be asked for the MQTT broker IP-adress, port and base topic.
-So publishing to the MQQT broker is possible.

-Finaly you will be asked for the period in second you want to read and publish the data.

-You need to confirm and save these settings before you can use the kit.

-## Boot menu

-If you want to go into the boot menu, just reset the device via the reset button or just interupt the power supply and then hold your finger to the VIVES logo on the pcb.

-In the boot menu you can seperatly change the network/wifi settings, the MQTT settings and the meter settings or you can use the wizard.
-You also can return to the factory default settings.
-You have the option to save or discard any changes made and leave this menu, the kit then boots with the new configuration.